-Yes, it sounds like a scene out of “Goodfellas” or “The Irishman,” but it’s true.
-Berger led a truck to barge outing from the Brooklyn warehouse to the East River and then out into the Atlantic Ocean.
-Literal boatloads full of double printed 1952 Topps high numbers (featuring Eddie Mathews and Jackie Robinson in addition to Mantle) met a watery grave.
+Yes, it sounds like a scene from “Goodfellas” or “The Irishman,” but it’s true.
+Berger led a truck to barge outing from the Brooklyn warehouse to the East River and then into the Atlantic Ocean.
+Literal boatloads full of double-printed 1952 Topps high numbers (featuring Eddie Mathews and Jackie Robinson in addition to Mantle) met a watery grave.

-It’s all such a very New York tough guy kind of story, and it evokes dialogue from a mafia movie (“eh, I’m telling youse, that it fell off a truck, you know, so just fuggedaboutit.”)
-While these events obviously power some of the mystique of this card, it’s also pretty sad at the same time.
+It’s all such a very New York tough guy kind of story.
+It evokes dialogue from a mafia movie (“eh, I’m telling youse, that it fell off a truck, you know, so just fuggedaboutit.”)
+While these events power some of the mystique of this card, it’s also pretty sad at the same time.
 All those lost hobby treasures, including thousands of copies of the most iconic sports card ever, met a saltwater demise.

 It is estimated that less than 2,400 copies of this card still exist today.
 In 2004, Topps created a Sy Berger card, modeled of course, in the 1952 design.

 Why the 1952 Topps Mickey Mantle Rookie Card #311 Has Mythical Status